 With MOD6 approval, the capacity of TSF2 is extended by employing tailings harvesting with deposit to Kintore Pit TSF3.
+MOD10 has approved dry stacking of tailings in the western end of TSF2 until TSF3 preparations for accepting tailings is completed.

-A summary of mineral processing production rates for the reporting period is presented in Table 4-4.
+A summary of mineral processing production rates for the reporting period is presented in Table 4-3.